Dale Chihuly: Permanent collections

 Chihuly's art appears in over 400 permanent collections all over the world, including in the United States, Canada, England, Israel, China, Singapore, the United Arab Emirates, and Australia.
 Chihuly's largest permanent exhibit is at the Oklahoma City Museum of Art.
 Other large collections can be found at the Morean Arts Center in St. Petersburg, Florida, and Chihuly Garden and Glass in Seattle, Washington.
 Four large-scale installations are on permanent display at the Baker Museum in Naples, Florida.
+One large installation is on permanent display in the entry of the Minneapolis Institute of Arts in Minneapolis Minnesota.